 The Ph.D. program, established in 2004, is designed to be unique and effective at preparing excellent scientists with aspirations in a variety of fields.
 There are many opportunities to conduct high-profile, independent research within the department's areas of expertise.
 In addition to a generous stipend, all tuition and fees are covered by the department or research advisor.
-Health insurance is provided free of charge to all graduate students.

 Graduate Studies in Chemistry

 • GRE exam, with the Chemistry Subject Area suggested